 - The IRS may file a federal tax lien against your property

 - The IRS may seize your assets or wages

-It may be a good idea to borrow money or liquidate assets to pay off your tax debt.
-You’ll have to compare the costs of these options to the amount of penalties and interest you’ll face on your tax debt.
+It may be a good idea to borrow money or liquidate assets to pay off your taxes.
+You’ll have to compare the costs of these options to the amount of penalties and interest you’ll face on your tax liability.